 “Borders in Flux: Identities and Conflict in Ireland” is a Signature Seminar designed for students as part of their semester abroad with Syracuse London.
 Students will consider the relationship between politics and religion in Ireland, what constructs a ‘national identity’, and how the violent past of Ireland impacts the present day.

 Traveling as a group to the island of Ireland, students will explore themes of religious conflict and peace-making within Ireland; the concepts of ‘Irishness’ and ‘Britishness’, and new tensions wrought by international migration and regional politics.
 Students will explore these topics during their travels to Dublin, Derry, and Belfast.

 This seminar carries three credits in one of three disciplines: HST 300.4, REL 300.4, or PSC 400.4.
-You can learn more about the class through this mock newspaper article about the 2016 Easter Uprising and this one covering Bloody Sunday, created by Fall 2019 students.
+You can learn more about the class through London’s Virtual Classroom, the “Questioning Borders” Symposium, or this mock newspaper article covering the 1916 Easter Uprising.

 Eligibility & Admissions

 All students accepted for a semester at the London Center, including Special Programs, can apply for this seminar.
 Previous knowledge of Irish history or politics is not required, though space is limited and some preference may be given to students whose curricular interests best align with course themes.

 For more information about this Fall 2020 Signature Seminar, see the flyer.